 And you won't be disappointed if you'd planned a game of adventure golf, as there are 10 indoor holes to play at Hollywood Adventure Golf, housed inside a former theatre on the Golden Mile.

 For smaller children you'll find indoor play centres in a number of locations, including the Marina Centre, Regent Bowl, Play Stax in Gorleston-on-Sea and MB's Funhouse in Hemsby.

-Ten-pin bowling is always great fun, whether during the day or in the evening, and in Greater Yarmouth there are two huge bowling alleys; one on the seafront at the end of Wellington Pier and Regent Superbowl on Regent Road, perfect if you fancy dodging the rain drops on your way to Market Gates shopping mall for some indoor shopping.
+Ten-pin bowling is always great fun, whether during the day or in the evening, and in Greater Yarmouth there is a huge bowling alley on the seafront at the end of Wellington Pier.

 The huge seafront Sea Life Centre is another great inside retreat, where fish of all sorts, a giant turtle, penguins and seahorses swim calmly in their large aquariums.
 Handling sessions are a great way to see what the creatures feel like against your skin.

 If you haven't had a go at dressing up in the Elizabethan House, then you've missed a real treat; step back in time in this National Trust property and see what life might have been like in this merchant's house on South Quay.
 Just along the quay, you'll find Row Houses and the Nelson Museum too.

 Another great museum to explore is the Time and Tide Museum of Great Yarmouth Life, housed in a former smoke house.
 With internative exhibits and all sorts of fascinating information about Great Yarmouth, you'll forget it's raining outside.